GRACE JIMENEZ ’20

 It was the criminal justice program that sparked my interest in the University of New Haven.

-Opportunities like the President’s Public Service Fellowship program let me explore my interests and gain experiences I could not have imagined.
+The University of New Haven has prepared me for success by giving me opportunities like the President’s Public Service Fellowship program that let me explore my interests and gain experiences I could not have imagined./p>

 As a graduate student at the University of New Haven, I learned a great deal from working on campus with Dr. Allen Sack, a revolutionist in college sports.